Welcome to Character Creation

 Fledgling

-Fledgling: Embraced within the last 10 years
+Embraced within the last 10 years

 -14th, 15th and 16th Generation.
 Blood Potency 0.
 Thinbloods are always fledglings.